sungnga/nextjs-furniture-boutique-app/README.md

 # MY NOTES WHEN BUILDING THIS WEB APP

 ### PROJECT SETUP
-- Download starter project directory from https://github.com/reedbarger/react-reserve
+- Download the starter project directory from https://github.com/reedbarger/react-reserve
 - Install and update the project dependencies by running:
   - `npm install`
   - then `npm update`